JunweiZang/FDPS/README.md

 In particular, we provide detailed steps of how to implement the following proposed functions in FDPS:

-1. FD simultaneous broadcast and sensing, which is realised by deploying an adaptive FD energy-based collision detection and avoidance algorithm.
+1. FD simultaneous broadcast and sensing, which is realised by an adaptive FD energy-based collision detection and avoidance algorithm.
 2. Average PDR/Latency/Collision Duration performance analyser modules.
 3. Resource management and reservation module.
 4. Transmission scheduling module.